List of Muslim members of the United States Congress

-This is a list of Muslim members of the United States Congress.

-As of 2025, five Muslims have been elected to Congress, the first being Keith Ellison in 2006.
-As of the 119th Congress, four Muslims currently serve in Congress, all in the House of Representatives, and all being members of the Democratic Party.
+As of 2026, six Muslims have been elected to the United States Congress, the first being Keith Ellison in 2006.
+As of the 119th Congress, five Muslims currently serve in Congress, all in the House of Representatives; all are members of the Democratic Party.

 Senate

 No Muslim has ever served in the United States Senate.
-In 2022, Mehmet Oz became the Republican nominee for Senate in Pennsylvania, making him the first Muslim to be nominated by a major party for the U.S. Senate.
-Oz lost the general election to Pennsylvania lieutenant governor John Fetterman.
+To date, there have been two Muslim major party nominees in U.S. Senate races: Mehmet Oz, who was the Republican nominee for U.S. Senator from Pennsylvania in 2022, and Abdul El-Sayed, who is the Democratic nominee for U.S. Senator from Michigan in 2026.

 House of Representatives

-In addition to the representatives below, former representative Hansen Clarke (D) of Michigan was raised in a Muslim family but converted to Catholicism.
-Current representatives Abraham Hamadeh (R) of Arizona, who identifies as religiously unaffiliated, and Yassamin Ansari (D) of Arizona, who identifies as an agnostic, were raised in Muslim families.
+In addition to the representatives below, former representative Hansen Clarke (D-MI-13) of Michigan was raised in a Muslim family but converted to Catholicism.
+Current representatives Abraham Hamadeh (R-AZ-08) of Arizona, who identifies as religiously unaffiliated, and Yassamin Ansari (D-AZ-03) of Arizona, who identifies as agnostic, were raised in Muslim families.
+Darializa Avila Chevalier (D), a convert to Islam, is the presumptive representative-elect for New York's 13th congressional district.
+Adam Hamawy (D) is the presumptive representative-elect for New Jersey's 12th congressional district.